 1. “Hi.
 You’re from [XYZ company] How’d you end up there?”

-This is a sure-fire way to get something going.
+This is a sure-fire way to get something going at a film networking event.
 Firstly, the person you ask this question of will have answered it many times before and won’t feel as if you are trying to catch them off guard.
 And the second advantage of this question is that you get to practice an essential networking skill: the fine art of listening.

 You know what it’s like.
 You are telling a person a story and they are nodding in appreciation.
 Maybe now and again they interject with a “Really?” or a “No way!”
 Doesn’t it feel good?
 It’s because they are offering you their full and undivided attention.
 This is what makes a good listener.